loopsocial/ExoPlayer/docs/demo-application.md

 Intents can be used to bypass the list of samples and launch directly into playback.
-To play a single sample set the intent's action to `com.google.android.exoplayer.demo.action.VIEW` and its data URI to that of the sample to play.
+To play a single sample set the intent's action to `com.firework.android.exoplayer.demo.action.VIEW` and its data URI to that of the sample to play.
 Such an intent can be fired from the terminal using:

 ~~~
-adb shell am start -a com.google.android.exoplayer.demo.action.VIEW \
+adb shell am start -a com.firework.android.exoplayer.demo.action.VIEW \
     -d https://yourdomain.com/sample.mp4
 ~~~
 {: .language-shell}